-In 2016, there was an estimated number of 993,900 jobs in the United States for Tutor.
+In the United States, there were 993,900 jobs for Tutor in 2016.
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 97,900 new jobs for Tutor by 2026.
 There will be an estimated 122,200 positions for Tutor per year.

 The states with the most job growth for Tutor are Utah, Nevada, and Texas.
 Watch out if you plan on working in Maine, Vermont, or Connecticut.
 These states have the worst job growth for this type of profession.